-(Priorities 2, 3, 8 and 9) ities 2, 3, 8 and 9) woodlands to maximise the delivery of public benefits including the protection, and where possible enhancement of the historic environment. public bodies Land owners and managers Additional information and guidance on managero protecting the historic environment is provided by Forestry Commission Scotland.
+(Priorities 2, 3, 8 and 9) Local Authorities benefits including the protection, and where possible enhancement of the historic environment.
+Statutory Consultees / public bodies environment.
+Land owners and managers Additional information and guidance on protecting the historic environment is provided by Forestry Commission Scotland. managers